freedomofpress/securedrop-docs/overview.rst

 Once your account has been created, there are two workflows you can use: a web-based workflow, and an email-based workflow.
 Either workflow may be used interchangeably.
 We think most people will want to use the web-based workflow, which is documented in :ref:`Using Redmine`.

-Freedom of the Press Foundation takes the security of every SecureDrop instance seriously.
-We require an encrypted communications channel for support requests because they may contain sensitive information about your SecureDrop instance.
-The web-based workflow is automatically encrypted thanks to HTTPS; however, supporting a secure email-based workflow is more difficult because email is unencrypted by default.
-Our solution is to combine Redmine's excellent email-based workflow with OpenPGP encryption, which we already use to communicate with many SecureDrop administrators and journalists.
-You can learn more about configuring and using the email-based workflow in :ref:`Setting up Encrypted Email Workflow`.
+You can learn more about configuring and using the email-based workflow in :ref:`Encrypted Email Workflow`.

 .. _Why are we doing this?: